dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-visual-studio-2015.md

   - Set startup command line to:
 `@c:\corert\bin\obj\Windows_NT.x64.Debug\cpp.rsp`

-    - `-nolinenumbers` command line option can be used to suppress generation of line number mappings in C++ files - useful for debugging
+    - `--nolinenumbers` command line option can be used to suppress generation of line number mappings in C++ files - useful for debugging

   - Build & run using **F5**
     - This will run the compiler.
 The output is `c:\corert\src\ILCompiler\repro\obj\Debug\dnxcore50\native\repro.cpp` file.